openstack/manila/doc/source/devref/glusterfs_native_driver.rst

 - GlusterFS volumes are not created on demand.
 A pre-existing set of GlusterFS volumes should be supplied by the GlusterFS cluster(s), conforming to the naming convention encoded by ``glusterfs_volume_pattern``.
-However, the GlusterFS endpoint is allowed to extend this set any time (so Manila and GlusterFS endpoints are expected to communicate volume supply/demand out-of-band). ``glusterfs_volume_pattern`` can include a size hint (with ``#{size}`` syntax), which, if present, requires the GlusterFS end to indicate the size of the shares in GB in the name.
-(On share creation, Manila picks volumes *at least* as big as the requested one.)
+However, the GlusterFS endpoint is allowed to extend this set any time (so manila and GlusterFS endpoints are expected to communicate volume supply/demand out-of-band). ``glusterfs_volume_pattern`` can include a size hint (with ``#{size}`` syntax), which, if present, requires the GlusterFS end to indicate the size of the shares in GB in the name.
+(On share creation, manila picks volumes *at least* as big as the requested one.)
-- Certificate setup (aka trust setup) between instance and storage backend is out of band of Manila.
+- Certificate setup (aka trust setup) between instance and storage backend is out of band of manila.
-- For Manila to use GlusterFS volumes, the name of the trashcan directory in GlusterFS volumes must not be changed from the default.
+- For manila to use GlusterFS volumes, the name of the trashcan directory in GlusterFS volumes must not be changed from the default.

 The :mod:`manila.share.drivers.glusterfs_native.GlusterfsNativeShareDriver` Module